mikechen66/CPP-Programming/README.md

 C++ was designed with an orientation toward system programming and embedded, resource-constrained software and large systems, with performance, efficiency, and flexibility of use as its design highlights.
 C++ has also been found quite useful in the performance-critical fields of system application, database, GPU-enabled deep learning, graphics design, search engine, e-commerce, financial transaction and video games.

+## Oneline and Native C Compilers

+Users can adopt the online c compilers including [onlinegdb c compiler](https://www.onlinegdb.com/online_c++_compiler) and [tutorialspoint c compiler](https://www.tutorialspoint.com/compile_cpp_online.php) to quickly operate c programs and get immediate results.
+The onlinegdb c compiler is featured with interactivity of human-machine; in contrast, tutorialpoint c ompiler is easy to use but no interactive funciotnality.
+In addiion, users can use the powerful native c compiler of [Tiny C Compiler](https://bellard.org/tcc/) after installed it on the Linux.

 ## GCC libstdc++ v3

 GCC provide the source code of [Library of libstdc++ v3](https://github.com/gcc-mirror/gcc/tree/master/libstdc%2B%2B-v3/src) at github.
 It includes C++11, C++17, C++20 and C++98, filesysterm, shared, etc. Besides, it has the weblink of [GCC mirror sites](https://gcc.gnu.org/mirrors.html), for instance, the site of San Francisco is listed as [San Francisco Mirror](https://bigsearcher.com/mirrors/gcc/).
 Readers can take both of them for reference.